tomdu3/python-course-material/lesson-08/README-sample.md

 The project uses [list of configuration files] and [list of environment variables].
 For more information, see [configuration file].

+## Changelog

+For a list of significant changes made to the project, see [changelog file].

 ## Contributing

 To contribute to the project, follow these steps: